£38,000 *Price from

 All about the Tesla Model Y Standard Range

 The Tesla Model Y Standard Range has an estimatedn On The Road Price (OTR) of £41,500.
 The OTR Price includes VAT, first year of VED, vehicle first registration fee, number plates and delivery.
-The Tesla Model Y Standard Range is eligible for the Plug-In Car Grant (PICG) of £3,500.
-The grant will be applied to the final invoice price of the car.
+The Tesla Model Y Standard Range is eligible for a Plug-In Car Grant (PICG) of £3,500.
+The grant will be applied to the invoice of the car.
 The OTR Price including the PICG for the Tesla Model Y Standard Range is £38,000.

 Drivetrain and Performance

 The Tesla Model Y Standard Range is a full electric vehicle (BEV).
 The estimated maximum power of the Tesla Model Y Standard Range is 150 kW (201 hp).
 The estimated maximum torque is 258 lb-ft.
 The Tesla Model Y Standard Range is rear wheel drive and can accelerate from 0 to 62 miles per hour in an estimated 6.2 seconds.
 The estimated top speed is 124 mph.

 Battery and Charging

 The battery of the Tesla Model Y Standard Range has an estimated total capacity of 60 kWh.
 The usable capacity is 50 kWh (estimate).
 An estimated range of about 185 miles is achievable on a fully charged battery.
 The actual range will however depend on several factors including climate, terrain, use of climate control systems and driving style.